AndrewWoodDev/DetectiveMole/README.md

 Detective Mole is a playful yet powerful image classifier that helps identify different types of skin conditions from photos of moles.
 Powered by a trained TensorFlow model, this web app offers immediate visual feedback and diagnosis insight in an engaging, friendly tone.

+This project is for demonstration purposes only and not intended for medical diagnosis.

 ## Features

 - Upload skin lesion images and receive instant classification.